cmkobel/CompareM2/README.md

 # assemblycomparator2

 Assemblycomparator is a genomes-to-report pipeline.
-It is a bit like nullarbor, but it uses genomes (assemblies) instead of reads.
+It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.